joshbegley/nyt-latest/README.md

 **House Republicans Have Had Enough of Liz Cheney’s Truth-Telling**\
-`Conservative lawmakers are plotting a fresh bid to dethrone Ms. Cheney from her leadership post.
+`G.O.P.
+House members are plotting a fresh bid to dethrone Ms. Cheney from her leadership post.
 Her transgression: continued repudiation of Donald J. Trump and his false election claims.`\
 https://nytimes.com/2021/05/04/us/politics/liz-cheney-trump-republicans.html?searchResultPosition=1

 **Examining the Math and Ethics of Covid-19 in Prisons**\